Rana Hamir Singh

-Rana Hamir Singh is the 26th Rana of Amarkot and a Pakistani politician who has been a member of Provincial Assembly of Sindh since August 2018.
-He is the one of the 5 children of Rana Chandra Singh.
-He is the current crown Rajput Ruler of Umerkot and is also titled as 'Rana Saheb'.
+Rana Hamir Singh is a Pakistani politician who had been a member of Provincial Assembly of Sindh from August 2018 to August 2023.
+He is one of the five children of Rana Chandra Singh.
+He is also titled as 'Raja Saheb'.

 Family

-His grandfather Rana Arjun Singh contested election in 1946 from All-India Muslim League platform.
+His grandfather Rana Arjun singh contested election in 1946 from All-India Muslim League platform.
 His father Rana Chandra Singh was initially associated with Pakistan Peoples Party but left it to form Pakistan Hindu Party in 1990.
 He has one son, Kanwar Karni Singh, who was married into Kanota Rathore royal family of Jaipur in 2015.
-His family are the Hindu Rajput Rulers of the Sindh Province of Pakistan.
-He was diagnosed with Covid-19 on 30 April 2020 and now has healed from the virus.
+His ancestors were the Hindu Rajput Rulers of Amarkot.

 Political career

 Singh has been member of Sindh Assembly three times.
 In 1990, he was elected from the platform of Pakistan Hindu Party on separate electorate for minorities.
 In 1993, he was a minister for science and technology and research in irrigation.
 He has been Naib Nazim of Umerkot and vice chairman of Sindh Arid Zone Development Authority.